AlexLM96/fed3live/docs/source/hardware/data_output.rst

     * RightShort - Poke on right port that does not reach poke duration threshold
     * RightWithPellet - Poke on right pork while there is a pellet in pellet well
     * RightDuringDispense - Poke on right port while the pellet is being dispensed
-9. High_prob_poke - Port side that has the highe probability of delivering a pellet.
+9. High_prob_poke - Port side that has the higher probability of delivering a pellet.
    If probability is equal on both sides, the output will be "nan"
 10. Left_Poke_Count - Total number of left pokes since session start (see NOTE)
 11. Right_Poke_Count - Total number of left pokes since session start (see NOTE)